 - Eating except in designated areas; drinks except those in covered containers.

 - Verbally or physically threatening or harassing staff, other visitors, volunteers, including stalking, staring, touching, or using offensive language.
 Threatening gestures or unwanted physical contact or lewd behavior.
 Running, pushing, shoving, or throwing objects.

 - Using cell phones in a manner that disturbs other visitors.
 Making ongoing loud noise that is disturbing to others.

 - Using recreational wheeled devices such as skateboards.

 - Entering the library barefooted, without a shirt, with offensive body odor or personal hygiene, so as to be disruptive to the library environment.

 - Bringing pets or animals, other than legally defined service animals, into the library, except as part of an authorized library program.

 - Possessing a weapon within the library building, as defined by Idaho Code.
 This rule does not apply to the legal possession of firearms.

 Library staff will intervene to stop prohibited activities and behaviors and will involve law enforcement as appropriate.
 Anyone who violates any of these guidelines will be promptly notified of the infraction and will be given notice of this policy.
 A violation may result in expulsion from the Library, suspension of library privileges, or criminal prosecution, or other legal action, as appropriate.

 Infractions of Library Policies:

-- 1st instance – A verbal warning by library staff and the individual will be given a copy of this policy.
+- 1st instance – A verbal warning will be issued by library staff and the individual will be given a copy of this policy.
 The warning will include verbal notification of suspension for the day if behavior continues.